 We have included here a selection of the most common questions we are receiving regarding Brexit.
 Should you have any further questions not covered here, please email to firstname.lastname@example.org

-The Brexit transition period ends, the UK is a third country and will not be in the single market or customs union.
-Many products of animal origin will therefore need export health certificates to travel to EU and NI.
+The Brexit transition period ended, the UK is a third country and will not be in the single market or customs union.
+Many products of animal origin now therefore need export health certificates to travel to EU and NI.

 What if we get an FTA?